danielfdickinson/debian-soho-ansible-dfd/README.md

-# DFD Debian VM cluster on Libvirt Ansible configuration
+# DFD Debian Libvirt VM cluster via Ansible

-Daniel F. Dickinson's Libvirt virtual machine deployment for a 'personal infrastructure'.
-This repository takes a cluster spun up via Terraform and adds and updates configuration to finalize the cluster for use.
+Bare-metal and Libvirt virtual machine deployment via Ansible for a 'personal infrastructure' cluster, including mail server, groupware, and web hosting.

-This repository should not include any private or even particularly personalised information.
+This repository should not include any unencrypted private or even particularly personalised information.
 It does, however, depend on adding some (to be documented) variables and supplying them to Ansible vaults.

-Despite not having personalised details, it is still designed for DFD's uses and is likely not a 'plug and play' option for others.
+It is designed for DFD's uses and is likely not a 'plug and play' option for others.
 It is Daniel's hope, however, that it still proves informative and useful.

 ## Metadata